geonetwork/doc/source/customizing-application/editor-ui/creating-custom-editor.rst

           <exclude>
             <name>gmd:identifier</name>
             <name>gmd:metadataStandardName</name>

         .. _creating-custom-editor-views:

 Configuring views
 -----------------

 At least one view MUST be defined but more view modes can be defined depending on the needs.

-By default ISO19139 defines 3 views (ie. default, advanced, xml) and one disabled (ie. INSPIRE).
+By default ISO19139 define 3 views (ie. default, advanced, xml) and one disabled (ie. INSPIRE).
 See :code:`schemas/iso19139/src/main/plugin/iso19139/layout/config-editor.xml` for the configuration.

 .. figure:: ../../user-guide/describing-information/img/view-mode.png